williamdemeo/Math207-Spring2015/schedule/README.md

 **Thursday 3/05**
 4.5 Basis and Dimension
-4.6 Rank of a Matrix and Systems of Linear Equations
 **QUIZ 5:** 4.1--4.3

 ---------------------------------------------------------

 **Tuesday 3/10**
+4.6 Rank of a Matrix and Systems of Linear Equations
 4.7 Coordinates and Change of Basis

 ### CHAPTER 5: INNER PRODUCT SPACES

 **Thursday 3/12**
 4.8 Applications of Vector Spaces
-5.1 Length and Dot Product in R<sup>n</sup>
 **QUIZ 6:** 4.4--4.6

 ---------------------------------------------------------